Shalom Luani: Houston Texans

-USFL career
+New Jersey Generals

-Luani was drafted by the New Jersey Generals in the 18th round of the 2022 USFL Draft.
+Luani was drafted by the New Jersey Generals of the United States Football League (USFL) in the 18th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on April 30 due to a leg injury.
 He was transferred back to the active roster on May 12.
+Luani re-signed with the Generals on July 16, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Michigan Panthers

+On January 5, 2024, Luani was selected by the Michigan Panthers during the 2024 UFL dispersal draft.
+He was released on March 10, 2024.

 Personal life

 Luani is the son of Penitito and Niukini Luani and, like his parents, hails from the village of Masausi.
 Luani graduated from Masefau Elementary before attending Fagaitua High School.
 In June 2012, Luani was one of 32 of the island's students who were honoured in the Student-Athlete Ceremony of Recognition where student athletes officially signed on with the colleges of their choice; Luani joined Chabot College in Hayward, California.

 Luani's brother Roy, who is a year older, is also an association footballer and also plays as a forward.
-Roy has played for the American Samoa under-20 side but is yet to appear for the senior team.
+Roy has played for the American Samoa under-20 side, but is yet to appear for the senior team.
 The two also played alongside each other for the Fagaitua High School American Football team.
 Luani has family in North Carolina, but had hardly met them before moving to the United States in 2012.
 Of Luani's personality, his coach at San Francisco, George Rush said in 2014: "He's quiet, kind of shy, very polite, very respectful.
 The success he's enjoyed hasn't tainted any of that."

-In 2016, he was involved in an altercation outside of a Domino’s Pizza in Pullman when his order allegedly took two hours.
+In 2016, he was involved in an altercation outside of a Domino's Pizza in Pullman when his order allegedly took two hours.
 Prosecutors declined to press charges, saying there was not enough evidence to show Luani wasn't defending himself.